Jaegwon Kim

 Jaegwon Kim (September 12, 1934 – November 27, 2019) was a Korean-American philosopher.
 At the time of his death, Kim was an emeritus professor of philosophy at Brown University.
 He also taught at several other leading American universities during his lifetime, including the University of Michigan, Cornell University, the University of Notre Dame, Johns Hopkins University, and Swarthmore College.
-He is best known for his work on mental causation, the mind-body problem and the metaphysics of supervenience and events.
+He is best known for his work on mental causation, the mind–body problem and the metaphysics of supervenience and events.
 Key themes in his work include: a rejection of Cartesian metaphysics, the limitations of strict psychophysical identity, supervenience, and the individuation of events.
 Kim's work on these and other contemporary metaphysical and epistemological issues is well represented by the papers collected in Supervenience and Mind: Selected Philosophical Essays (1993).

 Biography

-Kim took two years of college in Seoul National University, South Korea as a French literature major, before transferring to Dartmouth College in 1955.
+Kim took two years of college at Seoul National University, South Korea as a French literature major, before transferring to Dartmouth College in 1955.
 Soon after, at Dartmouth, he changed to a combined major in French, mathematics, and philosophy, and received a B.A. degree.
 After Dartmouth, he went to Princeton University, where he earned his Ph.D. in philosophy.

-Kim was the Emeritus William Herbert Perry Faunce Professor of Philosophy at Brown University (since 1987).
+Kim was the emeritus William Herbert Perry Faunce Professor of Philosophy at Brown University (since 1987).
 He also taught at Swarthmore College, Cornell University, the University of Notre Dame, Johns Hopkins University, and, for many years, at the University of Michigan, Ann Arbor.
 From 1988 to 1989, he was president of the American Philosophical Association, Central Division.
 Since 1991, he has been a fellow of the American Academy of Arts and Sciences.
 Along with Ernest Sosa, he was a joint editor of the quarterly philosophical journal Noûs.

 According to Kim, two of his major philosophical influences are Carl Hempel and Roderick Chisholm.
 Hempel, who sent him a letter encouraging him to go to Princeton, was a "formative influence".
 More specifically, Kim claims that he hopes he learned "a certain style of philosophy, one that emphasizes clarity, responsible argument, and aversion to studied obscurities and feigned profundities."
 From Chisholm he learned "not to fear metaphysics."
 This allowed him to go beyond the logical positivist approaches that he had learned from Hempel in his investigations in metaphysics and the philosophy of mind.
 Although not a logical positivist, Kim's work always respected the limitations on philosophical speculation imposed by the sciences.